Intermediate state (Christianity): Hades

 The intermediate state is sometimes referred to by the Greek term hades, even in other languages.
 The term is equivalent to Hebrew sheol and Latin infernum (meaning "underworld").
 This term for the intermediate state is used in Anglican, Eastern Orthodox, and Methodist theology.

 Purgatory

-The Roman Catholic Church teaches that all who die in God's grace and friendship, but still imperfectly purified, undergo purification so as to achieve the holiness necessary to enter the joy of heaven, a final purification to which it gives the name "purgatory".
+The Catholic Church teaches that all who die in God's grace and friendship, but still imperfectly purified, undergo purification so as to achieve the holiness necessary to enter the joy of heaven, a final purification to which it gives the name "purgatory".

 Limbo

-Roman Catholic theologians had given the name "limbo" to a theory on the possible fate of infants who die without baptism.
+Catholic theologians had given the name "limbo" to a theory on the possible fate of infants who die without baptism.
 The just who died before Jesus Christ are also spoken of as having been in limbo until he had won salvation for them.

 Similar concepts in non-Christian religions

 Islam

 In Islamic eschatology, Barzakh (برزخ) is the intermediate state in which the soul of the deceased is transferred across the boundaries of the mortal realm into a kind of "cold sleep" where the soul will rest until the Qiyamah or End Time (Judgement Day).
 The term appears in the Qur'an Surah 23, Ayat 100.

 Barzakh is a sequence that happens after death, in which the soul will separate from the body.
 Three events make up barzakh: